FlowFuse/website/src/blog/2022/04/flowforge-accepting-customers.md

 ---
 title: FlowForge is accepting customers now
-subtitle: From today forward, we start accepting customers of our waitlist
+subtitle: We're starting to onboard users from the waitlist
-description: From today forward, we start accepting customers of our waitlist
+description: We're starting to onboard users from the waitlist
 date: 2022-04-04
 authors: ["zeger-jan-van-de-weg"]
 ---